Fun activities focusing on food and nutrition for this school holidays.

-If you decide to start a vegie patch gain commitment from the family.
+If you decide to start a veggie patch gain commitment from the family.
 Involve the kids in the planning.
-What type of garden ie. In pots, big patch above ground or on the ground.
-What vegies will you plant?
-Are they appropriate for the season and climate.
+What type of garden ie. In pots, the big patch above ground or on the ground.
+What veggies will you plant?
+Are they appropriate for the season and climate?
 Talk about caring for the garden.
 Research how to start a garden and how to care for it.
 Make a list of equipment and supplies you need to buy to get started.
 Delegate responsibilities.

-Lesson – Appreciate where food comes from, what’s grown in what season, differentiate the types of vegie seeds and plants.
+Lesson – Appreciate where food comes from, what’s grown in what season, differentiate the types of veggie seeds and plants.
 Plus many more indirect food and nutrition learning opportunities.

 8. Go to the library and borrow food and nutrition related story books.